GoogleCloudPlatform/PerfKitBenchmarker/README.md

 accounts without a password.
 The following steps should help you get the CLI tool auth in place.

 If you are running on Windows, you will need to install Github Windows since it includes tools like openssl and an ssh client.
+Alternatively you can install Cygwin since it should include the same tools.

 ## Install python 2 (and pip)
 If you are running on Windows, get the latest version of python 2 [here](https://www.python.org/downloads/windows/).